ZhikangNiu/speech-language-model/README.md

 A collection of papers related to speech language models.
 Please feel free to suggest more!

 TODO:
-AudioLM, AudioPaLM, PolyVoice, Make-A-Voice, SoundStorm, etc
+AudioLM, AudioPaLM, PolyVoice, Make-A-Voice, SoundStorm, MusicGen, Voicebox, etc

 # 2023